johngachara/johngachara/README.md

 # 💫 About Me:
 Hello, my name is John.
-I am a student with a strong background in web development.
-Throughout my career, I have developed a deep understanding of frontend,backend and ml and ai.
-I am passionate about web development and ai and am dedicated to delivering high-quality results in everything I do.
+I am 3rd Year Uni student with a strong background in web development.
+I have developed a deep understanding of frontend,backend and data science.
+I am passionate about fullstack development and data science and am dedicated to delivering high-quality results in everything I do.
 I believe in continuous learning and growth, and I am always seeking new challenges to expand my knowledge and experience.
 I look forward to the opportunity to connect and collaborate with like-minded individuals in the future.

 ## 🌐 Socials: